wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * In the compartmented security mode, all users must possess the highest security clearance (as in both dedicated and system high security), but they must also have a valid need-to-know clearance, a signed NDA, and formal approval for all information to which they have access.
    <br /><br />

-MFA types:
+MFA (Multi-Factor Authentication) types:
-   * Type 1 – Something You <strong>Know</strong> (knowledge)– includes passwords, PINs, combinations, code words, or secret handshakes.
-Anything that you can remember and then type, say, do, perform, or otherwise recall when needed falls into this category.
+   * Type 1 – Something You <strong>Know</strong> (remember)– includes passwords, PINs, combinations, code words, or secret handshakes.
+Anything that you can type, say, do, perform, or otherwise recall when needed falls into this category.

    * Type 2 – Something You <strong>Have</strong> (possssion) – includes all items that are physical objects, such as keys, smart phones, smart cards, USB drives, and TOTP token devices.
 (A token device produces a time-based PIN or can compute a response from a challenge number issued by the server.).

    * Type 3 – Something You <strong>Are</strong> (characteristic) – includes any part of the human body that can be offered for verification, such as fingerprints, palm scanning, facial recognition, retina scans, iris scans, and voice verification.
    <br /><br />